What’s the difference between Holland and the Netherlands?

 The confusion surrounding the difference between Holland and the Netherlands must have started as a result of Dutch sailors.
 These sailors were known to have sailed the open seas during the Golden Age in search of new land, trade routes, and spices.

-On their travels, they only mentioned the name of the city-states they hailed from when asked about their origins.
+On their travels, they only mentioned the names of the city-states they hailed from when asked about their origins.
 A Dutch sailor could tell a fellow trader that he was from South Holland or North Holland when asked where he came from.

-So dear visitors, what is the difference between Holland and the Netherlands?
+So, dear visitors, what is the difference between Holland and the Netherlands?
 Holland is simply two provinces in the Netherlands.

 Have you also mistaken Holland for the Netherlands?
 What do you find the most confusing?
 Tell us in the comments below!

-Feature Image:Pixabay
+Feature Image:Depositphotos

 Chuka Nwanazia